 When we consider application performance, even the most considered ITOA implementations will come up short if they don’t include the end-user experience metrics.
 Sure, you’ll spot anomalies you never knew existed, and you’ll stand to gain valuable insight into impending problems.
 But IT efficiency and business alignment – critical for effective service orientation – requires the context of the end-user’s experience; to ignore this is to skip a big step towards maturity.

-Back to the service quality adage: DC RUM & EUE
+Back to the service quality adage: Dynatrace NAM and EUE

-Dynatrace Data Center Real User Monitoring (DC RUM) measures end-user response times, and can include both real-user and synthetic-user measurements for a wide range of applications.
-In fact, DC RUM’s breadth of EUE measurements make it unique in the industry.
-DC RUM uses EUE, network and tier-level transaction visibility to analyze performance, to drive fault domain isolation, and determine business impact; in that sense, it is comparable to a very focused and pre-programmed operations analytics solution.
+Dynatrace Network Application Monitoring (NAM) measures end-user response times, offering real-user measurements for a wide range of applications.
+In fact, NAM’s breadth of EUE measurements make it unique in the industry.
+NAM uses EUE, network and tier-level transaction visibility to analyze performance, to drive fault domain isolation, and determine business impact; in that sense, it is comparable to a very focused and pre-programmed operations analytics solution.
 Application-oriented dashboards give converged operations teams a unified view of service quality to enable effective collaboration – within IT operations domains as well as with development and business peers – always using the multi-discipline collaborative context of EUE.
 With optional drill-down into code-level application monitoring or packet-level network analysis solutions, IT teams have a macro-to-micro lens through which to view and analyze service quality.
-And, for organizations with active ITOA initiatives, DC RUM provides open interfaces offering both raw metrics (wire data, for those who want to build their own analytics) and more valuable packaged (pre-analyzed) insights.
+And, for organizations with active ITOA initiatives, NAM provides open interfaces offering both raw metrics (wire data, for those who want to build their own analytics) and more valuable packaged (pre-analyzed) insights.

 Your mission: Understand and apply EUE data